sunfish-prj/Service-Ledger/server/hyperledger-fabric/chaincode/governance/README.md

 ## vote

-The function to vote a proposal.
+The function to vote---"accept" or "reject"---a proposal.
 It takes as input "memberID, proposalID, vote"

-An example instance of the invoke for it is :
+The corresponding *invoke* call is as follows
     {
     "channel": "sunfish-channel",
     "peer": "peer01",